The "Offers" view in the Skedulo mobile app shows the open shift offers that are available (to the mobile user).

 Also, see Admin Settings: Workflow.

-Note: Shift offers will remain in the "Declined Offers" view until one week after the shift start date (even if the shift itself is canceled after it was declined).
+Note: Shift offers will remain in the "Expired Offers" view until one week after the shift start date (even if the shift itself is canceled after it was declined).

 Offers appear in the "Expired Offers" view when: